A Beginner’s Guide to Scuba Diving

 Should you rent or buy your equipment?

 This answer varies from person to person.
-If you are just someone who is going on holiday, got a quick certification and want to scuba dive once, there is obviously no point in buying equipment.
+If you are just someone who is going on holiday, got a quick certification, and want to scuba dive once, there is obviously no point in buying equipment.
+You should in any case not dive without a diving certification!
 However, if you are someone that could potentially start diving more frequently, or are a diver, the circumstances are very different.
 There are a few situations where renting is better and a few where it is just better to buy your equipment; here are a few reasons for both:

 When You Should Rent